Burnout Revenge (PlayStation 2, Xbox)

 One of the game's trailers can be found on the disc in two identical files named MULTI and PREVEVNT.

-Something particularly noteworthy is the appearance of a few elements from Burnout 3, including Crash pickups of which all the Cash pickups and what appears to be the Heartbreaker can be seen.
+Something particularly noteworthy is the appearance of a few elements from Burnout 3, including Crash pickups of which all the Cash pickups and the Heartbreaker can be seen.
 Burnout 3's red and white ramps can also be seen.
+Some parts of these pickups still exist in the game, as seen here.

 There are placeholder movies for completing all challenges for a track.
 However, in the movies the names of the tracks are of their real life locations and there are no "final build" movies of this kind.